What is Female Genital Mutilation?

 While one is more likely to hear of male circumcision as part of the culture or ritualistic practices, its counterpart exists as a much more dangerous practice.

-Female genital mutilation (FGM) consists of procedures (which are non-medical) that involve the selective or total removal of the external female genitalia or other injuries to the female genital organs.
+Female genital mutilation1 (FGM) consists of procedures (which are non-medical) that involve the selective or total removal of the external female genitalia or other injuries to the female genital organs.

-The practice is mostly carried out by individuals who have a position of religious power or those who aid in childbirth but seldom people with any real medical training.
-In recent times, medical professionals in many countries carry out this practice under the assumption that it is safe.
+The practice is mostly carried out by individuals who have a position of religious power or those who aid in childbirth, but seldom people with any real medical training.
+Recently, medical professionals in many countries have carried out this practice, assuming it is safe.

 However, in a report, WHO strongly urged health professionals not to perform such procedures.